wilmoore/selectn.js/Readme.md

 ## Features

-  - `selectn` is simple, tiny and exposes a fluent API
+  - `selectn` is simple, tiny and exposes a composable API
   - ES5 and non-ES5 compatible

 ## Non-Features